paracord bracelets

 4. Next, wrap the rope vertically once again.

 5. Put the ball inside the rope.
-You can have marble, steel ball, golf ball, or even rock.
+You can have marble, steel, golf, or even rock.

 6. Tighten the knot and secure each string individually.